dotnet/csharplang/proposals/primary-constructors.md

 ## Alternatives
 [alternatives]: #alternatives

+### No capture

+A much simpler version of the feature would prohibit primary constructor parameters from occurring in member bodies.
+Referencing them would be an error.
+Fields would have to be explicitly declared if storage is desired beyond the initialization code.

+This could still be evolved to the full proposal at a later time, and would avoid a number of decisions and complexities, at the cost of removing less boilerplate initially.

 ### Explicit generated fields

 An alternative approach is for primary constructor parameters to always and visibly generate a field of the same name.
 Instead of closing over the parameters in the same manner as local and anonymous functions, there would explicitly be a generated member declaration, similar to the public properties generated for primary construcor parameters in records.
 Just like for records, if a suitable member already exists, one would not be generated.